AndySAnker/ML-MotEx/README.md

 ```

 ### LICENSE
-This project is licensed under the GNU AFFERO GENERAL PUBLIC LICENSE Version 3 License - see the LICENSE file for details.
+This project is licensed under the GNU GENERAL PUBLIC LICENSE Version 3 - see the LICENSE file for details.